(If you have a question that you think belongs on the FAQ page, contact the Division of the Arts.)

 What is the Division's funding deadline?

 Applications must be submitted to the Division no later than 4:30 p.m. on the deadline date.
 Late or incomplete applications or applications submitted via fax or e-mail will not be accepted.

-General Operating Support Interim Report (in the "off" year)
+- General Operating Support Interim Report (in the "off" years)

-Delaware Arts Stabilization Fund
+- Delaware Arts Stabilization Fund

-Education Resource Grants
+- Education Resource Grants

 Artist Residency Application Deadlines